AhmedYasser136/Download-Software/README.md

 - Displayed in gallery
 - Shown in lightbox viewer

+### Videos
+Supported video formats:
+- MP4
+- WebM
+- OGG
+- MOV

+Videos are automatically:
+- Detected and listed
+- Sorted alphabetically
+- Displayed with HTML5 video player
+- Playable directly in the details page

 **Card Thumbnail Selection:**
 - If a file named `default.png` (or .jpg, .jpeg, etc.) exists, it will be used as the card thumbnail
 - Otherwise, the first image (alphabetically) is used as the thumbnail
+- Videos are NOT used as thumbnails (images only)
 - This allows you to control which image appears on the program card

 ## 💾 Executable Files